Nina Simone Childhood Home, Tryon, North Carolina

 1969 publicity photo of Nina Simone.

-Simone maintained personal friendships with noted Civil Rights leaders and activists such as Dr. Martin Luther King Jr. and Malcolm X. The turbulence of the 1960s, and tragic events such as the 16th Street Baptist Church bombing, motivated her to express her ideas and emotions through explosive live performances and recordings.
+Through the 1960s, Simone built a reputation as an artist and civil rights activist.
+She maintained personal friendships with Dr. Martin Luther King Jr. and Malcolm X, and the violence of the Civil Rights Movement and tragic events such as the 16th Street Baptist Church bombing, motivated Simone to express her ideas and emotions through explosive original songs such as “Mississippi Goddam” and “Four Women,” and acclaimed covers including “I Wish I Knew How it Would Feel to be Free.”

 Opportunity